-If you have been in a marriage, civil union or de facto relationship (see What Is a De Facto Relationship?) and separated, you may be entitled to receive, or be liable to pay, spousal maintenance.
-Maintenance can be payable following a relationship of less than three years, although the circumstances in which the obligation to pay arises may be more limited.
+If you have been in a marriage, civil union or de facto relationship (see What Is a De Facto Relationship?) and separated, you may be entitled to receive, or be liable to pay spousal maintenance.
+Maintenance can be payable following a relationship of fewer than three years, although the circumstances in which the obligation to pay arises may be more limited.
 See Spousal Maintenance and Interim Spousal Maintenance for further information.

 What if there are no children of the relationship?

 It is not necessary for there to be children of a relationship to claim spousal maintenance as this is different to child support.
 However, there may be some costs that are intertwined.

 The obligation to pay spousal maintenance arises when one partner is left in a position (usually following separation) where they cannot meet their “reasonable needs”.
 ‘Reasonable needs’ does not mean the bare minimum amount required to survive, rather it reflects what is required to continue the standard of living that the couple was accustomed to when they lived together.
 The other partner must have the ability to pay the amount of maintenance needed.

 How is the amount of spousal maintenance determined?

 There is no set formula for determining the amount of maintenance payable or the length of time it should be payable for.
 That will depend on your particular circumstances.
 You will however need to prepare a budget.
 This will be required to assess your need for maintenance but also if you intend to defend a maintenance claim.